xinzwang/LMOT/README.md

 LMOT dataset can be downloaded from [Baidu Drive](https://pan.baidu.com/s/1OHojTQSTdDaybuflYGwaMw) (code:xedx).

 ***Note:** Currently, we only release the training set and validation set.
-Test set and the remaining part will be released later along with the challenges*
+Test set and the remaining part will be released later along with the challenges.*

 Organize the files into the following structure.